-10 best cities for a winter holiday
+10 best cities to visit in winter

 7. Berlin, Germany

-Christmas markets are the ideal destination for pre-Christmas retail therapy -- Berlin has more than 60 of them.
-With a miniature train and puppeteers, the market at Mitte at the Rote Rathaus is ideal for children.

-Gendarmenmarkt is famous for handcrafted goods.
+From its pop-up ice skating rinks and sledding hills, to the outdoor concerts and markets, Berlin is buzzing with activity in the winter season.

+Botanischer Garten is known for its magical Christmas garden, which lights up from late November until January.
 The two-story Käthe Wohlfahrt Christmas store on Kurfürstendamm is worth a look -- it's open all year and sells everything from tree decorations to candles.

-With 6,500 restaurants, 546 ice cream parlors and cafes and 2,800 snack stalls, there's no shortage of food.
+Where to sleep: Hotel Otto on Knesebeckstrasse is located in one of Berlin's quieter neighborhoods.
+Extras include a "surprise" button in the lift.

 Where to eat: Die Berliner Republik on Schiffbauerdamm is famous for both its food (currywurst is a specialty) and its beer, thanks to a stock exchange-style system that allows drinkers to purchase their favorite beer at rock bottom prices -- if they order at the right time.